STARTING A CONVERSATION ON Forgotten Topics

 Ireland Kost // @little.island

-A junior at Columbia International University, Ireland E. Kost is double majoring in Teacher Education and Bible with a minor in Music.
+Ireland is a junior at Columbia International University, who is double majoring in Teacher Education and Bible with a minor in Music.
 When she isn't studying, you might catch her dancing, drawing, sipping chai tea, or writing short stories (past midnight) for everyone.
 Professionally, Ireland works in the admissions office at CIU, promoting her school, planning events, and recruiting students.
 She is thrilled to be writing as a Delight blog contributor this season while developing as an author.
 Additionally, Ireland choregraphs and teachers ballet for children.
 She's a native of sunny Columbia, South Carolina.